Wagner (film): Episode 9

 The war between Prussia and France begins in 1870 and concludes early the following year with a quick victory for Prussia, which finally realises Wagner's lifelong dream of a fully united Germany.
 During this time, Wagner marries Cosima and has the Siegfried Idyll performed in their villa as a birthday present for Cosima.

 He is ordered by Ludwig to stage his opera Das Rheingold.
 When Wagner decides to postpone the opera, one day before the premiere, he and Ludwig have a falling-out.
 Wagner is denied access to the theatre and decides to build his own opera house in Bayreuth.

 Episode 10

 In the 1870s, construction on the opera house in Bayreuth begins and the epic Der Ring des Nibelungen can finally be premiered.
 The opening August 1876 performance is attended by Ludwig who is slowly losing his mind, while living in his gigantic new castle Neuschwanstein.
 Wagner and Nietzsche have a falling-out over Wagner's lifestyle and ideas (including his rampant anti-semitism).
-Later in 1882, Wagner stages his last opera, the Parsifal, under the conductor Hermann Levi.
+Later in 1882, Wagner stages his last opera, Parsifal, under the conductor Hermann Levi.

 Shortly before his death in February 1883, the aged Wagner travels to Venice, Italy with his family.
 There, he reflects with Liszt on his life: the people he has known, the events that occurred and the music he composed.